chesslablab/chess-api/docs/post-heuristics.md

 # POST /heuristics

-Takes a balanced heuristic picture of the given PGN movetext.
+Returns the heuristics of a chess game.
 A chess game can be plotted in terms of balance. +1 is the best possible evaluation for White and -1 the best possible evaluation for Black.
 Both forces being set to 0 means they're balanced.

 ## Parameters